-Graduated licensing systems (GLS) involve a systematic process of phasing in privileges to reduce the number of crashes among young licence holders.
+GLS involve systematic processes of phasing in privileges to reduce the number of crashes among young licence holders.

 South Australia is supporting the development of a national motorcycle information program that provides independent safety advice on protective clothing to motorcyclists.
 Similar to Consumer Rating and Assessment of Safety Helmets (CRASH) program for motorcycle helmets and the Child Restraint Evaluation Program (CREP) for child car restraints, the proposed clothing rating will give motorcyclists objective and independent information on the relative safety offered by various rider garments.

 Motorcycle-friendly road design, maintenance and infrastructure generally benefit all road users.
 While road environment factors play an important role in the crash severity and occurrence for all vehicles, a more frequent combination of road crash contributory factors are found in motorcycle and scooter crashes.
 This is because motorcycles and scooters are, by their nature, less stable and more sensitive than other road users to any road irregularities.